Tangerine-Community/Tangerine/docs/developer/tangerine-globals.md

 await this.variableService.get('tangerine-device-is-registered')
 ```

-## Globals in Configuration
+## Widely-used Configuration Variables

+They are not globals, but they are mighty useful.
 The TangerineConfigService provides variables set in config.sh.
 Expose it in your constructor:

 ```js
 private readonly configService: TangerineConfigService,